kostismazitzis/AHP_MonteCarlo_MACBETH_Project/README.md

 4. **Documentation**
    - File: `Report_it22065_Dede.pdf`
-   - Description: Detailed explanation of the methods, process, and results.
+   - Description: Detailed explanation of the methods, process, and results but that report is with greek language.

 ## How to Run
 - Open the `.m` files in MATLAB or Octave.